-- Tours from Eilat to Petra, as well as many tours from Tel Aviv and Jerusalem to Petra, cross via the Arava Crossing as the border taxes here are cheaper than the two northern crossings (Allenby and Sheikh Hussein/Beit Shean/River Jordan), and the journey to Petra is quicker.
+- Tours from Eilat to Petra, as well as many tours from Tel Aviv and Jerusalem to Petra, cross via the Arava Crossing as the border crossing fees here are cheaper than the two northern crossings (Allenby and Sheikh Hussein/Beit Shean/River Jordan), and the journey to Petra is quicker.

-- At the Beit Shean Border Crossing (AKA Sheikh Hussein/River Jordan), visas are also issued to most nationalities without charge, but border taxes are higher, a total of $107 per person
+- At the Beit Shean Border Crossing (AKA Sheikh Hussein/River Jordan), visas are also issued to most nationalities without charge, but border crossing fees are higher, a total of $107 per person